 The mission of the National Speech and Debate Association (NSDA) is to connect, support, and inspire a diverse community committed to empowering students through competitive speech and debate.
+Through our faith we see importance in advocating for ourselves, for those who are most in need, and for the tenets our faith.
 This honor society is available to all those at Bishop Moore on the speech and debate team regardless of grade level.
 NSDA is an honor bestowed upon those who have shown a certain level of dedication to speech and debate and who have demonstrated competence.
 As a team, Bishop Moore Speech and Debate refines skills for speech, debate, and interpretation events in preparation to compete in several tournaments across Florida and the United States.
 As a team, we will also participate in a community service endeavor every year that has a theme toward our team purpose.
 To gain NSDA membership, one needs to accrue 25 NSDA points (Degree of Honor) through participating in officially sanctioned tournaments.
-For those who wish to earn an NDSA honor cord for graduation, they will need to hold a GPA of at least 3.1, participate in a team sanctioned service project each year of membership, and earn 250 NSDA points (Degree of Distinction).
+For those who wish to earn the NDSA honor cord for graduation, they will need to hold a GPA of at least 3.1, participate in a team sanctioned service project each year of membership, and earn 250 NSDA points (Degree of Distinction).
 For more information, please contact Mr. Brian McAninch.

 Quill & Scroll - Journalism Honor Society